 Teaching philosophy

-Effective instruction requires more than content delivery; it depends on connecting new concepts to students’ prior knowledge, real-world contexts, and cross-disciplinary relevance.
-This approach encourages learners to construct meaning through relevance and reflection.
-To facilitate this process, I employ the gradual release of responsibility model, strategic scaffolding, and purposeful questioning—particularly probing techniques that push students to explain, justify, and apply their learning.
+Effective instruction extends beyond content delivery.
+It requires intentionally connecting new concepts to students’ prior knowledge, lived experiences, and interdisciplinary applications.
+Learning becomes transformative when it is relevant, rigorous, and reflective.
+To support this process, I employ the gradual release of responsibility model, purposeful scaffolding, and strategic questioning—particularly probing techniques that require students to explain, justify, and apply their thinking.